teganburns/Knowledge-Graph-API/README.md

 # Knowledge-Graph-API

-Just a shell script that makes a request and reads out the response.
+Just a bash script that makes a request and reads out the response.

 ## Requirements